Optimized dynamical protection of nonclassical correlation in a quantum algorithm: Dynamically protected gates

 In the presence of environmental interaction however, the actual open-system propagator for the $k$-th segment becomes

 which acts on the joint system-environment state.
 Subsequent tracing out of the environmental part results in decoherence of the quantum system.
-DD pulses interrupt the system-environment evolution and thereby suppress decoherence.
+DD pulses modulate the system-environment evolution and thereby suppress decoherence.